Roberto José Carmona: Gabriela Ceppi

 On the night of January 14, 1986, Carmona was driving his Ford Taunus through Villa Carlos Paz when he saw three young people on the side of Route 20.
 They were 16-year-old Gabriela Ceppi and her friends, Guillermo Elena and Alejandro del Campillo, who were returning home from a dance club and whose car had a flat tire.
 Carmona stopped and helped them change the tire, but after they were done, he pointed a gun at them and stole their belongings.
 He then forced Ceppi into his car and drove away.
 After driving for several kilometers, he stopped alongside a dirt road and raped her.

-He continued on his way with the girl to Toledo, where he decided to sexually abuse her once more.
+He continued on his way with the girl to Toledo, where he sexually abused her once more.
 Once this was done, Carmona forced her out of the car and shot her in the head.
-He then drove towards Villa María, where he picked up hitchhikers - Norberto Ortiz and Sergio Pieroni.
-After claiming to them that he was an army corporal, he forced them to give him all of their valuable possessions.
+He then drove towards Villa María, where he picked up hitchhikers Norberto Ortiz and Sergio Pieroni.
+After claiming to them that he was an army corporal, he threatened the hitchikers and forced them to assist him in the armed robbery of two fishermen they came across.

 After Gabriela's abduction was reported to the police, Carmona was arrested on February 11, 1986, in General Pacheco, just after he had kidnapped a cab driver and a family in order to rob them.
 He was put on trial and swiftly convicted, receiving a life sentence for murder, multiple counts of aggravated robbery and aggravated kidnapping.